-Environmental Policy
+• ES-333 Environmental Policy

 Analysis of the policies that guide the use, control and management of natural resources.
 Students examine the laws, bureaucracies, economics, politics and ideologies underlying policy making processes in order to understand how and why certain policies emerge as well as their social and ecological effects.
 The primary focus is on the United States, but the growing international dimension of environmental policies and the ambiguous role of the US in these efforts is also considered.
 Prerequisite: ES 196 or POL 101.
-Cross-listed: Political Science 333 and ES 333 change and socioeconomic development from an interdisciplinary political ecology perspective.
-Course focuses on sustainable development issues in the developing world, but includes discussion of the industrialized countries to a lesser extent.
-Topics covered include: population, poverty, and the environment; cultural adaptation to environmental change; conservation-development dilemmas; environmental justice; role of non-governmental organizations; international environmental policy.
-Prerequisite: ES 196 and ES 225.
-Alternate Years
+Cross-listed: Political Science 333 and ES 333

-Global Environment and Development
+• ES-334 Global Environment and Development